martinsmeder/scraping_loop/SPEC.md

 - log the first line of the error message under `Problem`
 - do not count a crash as a successful iteration toward the safety valve
 - attempt a fundamentally different approach next run, not a minor tweak
+- save `/output/error_NNN.txt` for that run instead of a CSV

 ## Rules

 - Maximum one request per second
 - Send an identifying user agent
 - Only read the last 3 log entries each iteration, not the full log
-- Do not rewrite `SPEC.md`
 - Do not delete any files
 - Use the simplest possible solution for each problem
 - `script.js` must be a single file
 - Output must be valid CSV with a header row
-- Save a CSV for every run, including incomplete runs
+- Save a CSV for every non-crash run, including incomplete runs with partial progress
+- On crash runs, save a TXT error file instead of a CSV
 - Script must print to stdout: expected count, actual count, and any missing fields
 - Script must exit with code 0 on success, code 1 on failure
 - Do not hardcode challenge answers unless they were directly observed from the website during this run loop